Related image

 Scott Young was watching that moment on NASA TV, and like many space enthusiasts around the world on Monday July 4th, he was thrilled with the success of the mission.
 Read more

-• Friday, July 08, 2016 11:16 AM | Anonymous
+• Friday, July 08, 2016 11:16 AM | Deleted user

 The Lloydminster Cultural and Science Centre just introduced their Alberta and the Great War display, which sheds light on intricate details surrounding the First World War, and the sacrifices that Albertans made for this cause.